trainart/linux3/3-0-0-SSH-Revisited.md

 Each student now has access to trainer system.

-Trainer will now restrict access to one command `mc` (SHOULD BE DONE ONLY BY TRAINER)
+Trainer will now restrict access to one command `htop` (SHOULD BE DONE ONLY BY TRAINER)

 ```bash